Doug Llewellyn, business.com CEO, discusses the company's rebranding and new focus.

 Q: What's next for business.com?
 Where do you see the company going?

-A: I still think we have a lot of growth potential in the community side of the site.
-I think you're going to see a lot more organic interaction between our professional journalists and experts on staff and our community.
-I think there's a lot more room for the community to grow and be very valuable for people.
+A: We have a lot of growth potential in the community side of the site.
+I believe we'll see a lot more organic interaction between our professional journalists and experts on staff and our community.
+There's a lot more room for the community to grow and be very valuable for people.

 It's unclear how much more content expansion we'll do.
-We will always expand or write new categories that are important, but we're at 100-plus categories now.
-Are we going to be in 300?
+We will always cover important, new categories, but we're at 100-plus categories now.
+Are we going to reach 300 categories?
 Probably not.
-But we'll probably be in 150 over time.
+But we'll probably reach 150 over time.

 Q: What excites you the most about business.com and its future?

-A: I just think we're only at the tip of the iceberg.
+A: We're only at the tip of the iceberg.
 Let's not forget small businesses aren't solely the property of the United States of America.
 There are plenty of markets overseas where we can be incredibly valuable as well.
 I think our brand can go global.

-We don't have any plans in the next 12 or 18 months to be in international markets, but we're building something that should be valuable not only to small business owners in the U.S., but certainly across the world.
+We don't have any plans in the next 12 or 18 months to be in international markets; we're building something that should be valuable not only to small business owners in the U.S., but certainly across the world.

 Q: How does your company's culture translate into what business.com does for small business owners?
 How is that culture evolving?

 A: I think we need to be nimble and adaptable.
-Small business owners need to figure that out probably five times a day.
-We've got a little bit of a bigger operation, but we're still small – less than 100 people.
-We are certainly not a big enterprise.
+Small business owners figure that out probably five times a day.
+We've got a bigger operation, but we're still small – less than 100 people.
+For a digital media company, we are certainly not a big enterprise.